 The second strand of the early North American foray into canid cognition comes from a French lineage that found its way to Canadian universities.
 The major progenitor of the research and the students who currently continue this research is François Y. Doré.
 Doré published several papers outlining a neo-Piagetian approach to comparative cognition (Doré, 1991; Dumas & Doré, 1989, 1991).
 It would be this Piagetian approach that Doré and his students, including Sylvain Gagnon and Sylvain Fiset, would take in investigating dog behavior.
-Gagnon demonstrated that dogs were successful on invisible displacement tasks, but not as successful as on visible displacement (Gagnon & Doré, 1992), The dogs' success rate decreased as a function of the complexity of displacement and the delay between when the displacement occurred and when the dog was allowed to begin its search (Gagnon Doré, 1994).
+Gagnon demonstrated that dogs were successful on invisible displacement tasks, but not as successful as on visible displacement (Gagnon & Doré, 1992).
+The dogs' success rate decreased as a function of the complexity of displacement and the delay between when the displacement occurred and when the dog was allowed to begin its search (Gagnon & Doré, 1994).
 Finally, Gagnon and Doré (1994) reported a cross-sectional study to identify the age at which most dogs begin to solve invisible displacement problems, allowing for a preliminary understanding of the development of that complex behavior.
-Doré and his students have produced a cohesive oeuvre using Piaget's framework applied to animals and have the potential fruitfulness of investigating complex behavioral repertoires in animals, and dogs in particular.
+Doré and his students have produced a cohesive oeuvre using Piaget's framework applied to animals and have demonstrated the potential fruitfulness of investigating complex behavioral repertoires in animals, and in dogs in particular.

 Conclusion

 The history of dogs as psychological subjects tells the tale of psychology as a science.
 We see the rise and fall of different theories and different areas of inquiry; we see the issues that were of greatest import or controversy in psychology at a given time; and we see the immensity of work on dogs that has often gone unnoticed.
 The research reviewed here was restricted to that emanating from North American laboratories, and there is surely an equivalent wealth of experimental research on dogs from other countries.
-For example, when the authors conducted a Psycinfo database search on “dog,” hundreds of papers in Russian were returned.
-It is our hope that this paper will encourage others to delve into the great research resources not covered in the current review.
+For example, a search by the authors on the term “dog” using the Psycinfo database returned hundreds of papers in Russian.
+It is our hope that this paper will encourage others to delve into the great research resources not covered herein.

 We have traced work using dogs as experimental psychological subjects in research originating from a Pavlovian tradition, and an operant tradition using dogs, to a developmental approach, through a cognitive approach, as well as research programs that have taken a clearly integrative approach combining several of these lines.
 Along the way, we have delved into research that clearly bears on current research interests, as well as introducing old discoveries worthy of more thorough examination, and suggesting new phenomena to explore.

 Some of the research findings reviewed here concerned general issues, such as the investigation of avoidance conditioning by Richard Solomon and his students, or the effects of early deprivation from Donald Hebb and his students.
-Others investigated questions more particular to dogs, such as the relationship between humans and dogs in W. Horsley Gantt's “Effect of Person,” or the social relations between dogs examined by William T. James.
+Others investigated questions more particular to dogs, such as the relationship between humans and dogs in W. Horsley Gantt's effect of person, or the social relations between dogs examined by William T. James.
 Additionally, much of this research addressed behavioral and cognitive differences between individuals, strains, and breeds of dogs, and the development of these differences.